Law Firm Social Media Marketing 101

 No matter who you serve, you can’t find a better place to serve it up than social media.

-The first step is deciding what you want to accomplish with your social media campaign.
+The first step is deciding what you want to accomplish with your law firm social media marketing campaign.

-Your campaign goal can be anything from getting likes (so you keep showing up in their Facebook feed) to requesting more information (like a quote or downloading an information sheet) to making an immediate sale.
+Your lawyer social media marketing goal can be anything from getting likes (so you keep showing up in their Facebook feed) to requesting more information (like a quote or downloading an information sheet) to making an immediate sale.

-We’ve created a step-by-step process to walk you through an entire social media campaign that shows results.
+We’ve created a step-by-step process of social media marketing for lawyers to walk you through an entire campaign that shows results.
 You’ll never guess again what to do or whether that investment paid off—you’ll have the stats (and the sales) to prove it!

 (We like things to be clear and straightforward at Gorilla Webtactics.
 Maybe that’s the Midwesterner in us?)